Want to know the basics of Web Development and Design? Awesome…

 - 10 things that make a web host good

 - 12 rules for choosing the right domain name

 CHAPTER 2: Designing and Wireframing

-Take a paper and pen and scratch together your website structure
+Take a paper and pen and scratch together with your website structure

 Chapter 2: Design & Wireframe

 First things first, here’s the work ethic we’re going to go by here:

 - We’re using pen and paper for as long as we can, and only then switch to the computer.
 Believe us, every minute spent working on your design on paper is an hour saved once you start tuning things on the computer.